Luckysandwich7/Jumper_Game/README.md

 Ryan created the code and classes.

 Cooper edited coments, added 2 unkonwn words to the code, and attended both mettings.

+Innocent added headers to the classes and to the method.
+Set all the class attributes to private so they are only accessible within the class